-Chain-key signatures extends chain-key technology to allow transactions targeted at other blockchains to be computed fully on-chain using the Internet Computer Protocol.
-Using chain-key signatures, the IC can integrate with other blockchains such as Bitcoin and Ethereum in a completely trustless manner without needing any bridges.
-Canisters can now securely store and transact Bitcoin.
-The secret key of the Bitcoin is shared between all the nodes running the canister.
-The canister can trasact Bitcoin using a chain-key signed transaction only when at least 2/3rd of the nodes agree to make the transaction.
-Indeed, using chain-key signatures is the strongest, most decentralized way of integrating blockchains as no additional trust assumptions besides that of the two blockchains are required, particularly no additional parties that manage signature keys or their shares.
+Chain-key signatures is a piece of chain-key technology to allows the creation of signed transactions targeted at other blockchains fully on-chain using the Internet Computer Protocol.
+Using chain-key signatures, the IC can integrate with other blockchains such as Bitcoin and Ethereum in a completely trustless manner without needing any bridges or off-chain third party signers.
+Canisters can thus securely store and transact Bitcoin.
+The secret key exists only as shares held between all the nodes forming the subnet that runs the canister.
+The canister can transact Bitcoin using a chain-key signed transaction only when at least 2/3rd of the nodes agree to make the transaction.
+Indeed, using chain-key signatures is the strongest, most decentralized way of integrating blockchains as no additional trust assumptions besides that of the two blockchains are required, particularly no additional parties that manage signing keys or their shares.

 The Bitcoin integration on the Internet Computer rests on two pillars: Chain-key signatures and a direct interaction between Internet Computer nodes and the Bitcoin peer-to-peer network.
 While chain-key signatures make it possible for canisters to have their own Bitcoin addresses and create valid transactions spending bitcoins held by these addresses, the direct message exchange between the Internet Computer and the Bitcoin network serves to maintain information about the Bitcoin blockchain state, such as address balances, in the Internet Computer and to transmit Bitcoin transactions originating from canisters to the Bitcoin network.